leon4rd/test/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## Did you hear that the police have a warrant out on a midget psychic ripping people off?
+It reads “Small medium at large.”